Complex Regional Pain Syndrome (CRPS): Common Client Questions About CRPS

 If I have CRPS, can I pursue a workers’ compensation claim?

-How can our CRPS injury attorneys help?
+How can a CRPS injury attorney help?

 CRPS may also be part of a larger potential personal injury claim and qualify you for additional damages.
-An experienced CRPS lawyer can help identify all of the possible claims that could be made for your particular injury and case.
+An experienced CRPS lawyer can help identify all the possible claims that could be made for your particular injury and case.